Model of rupture letter of the trial period: Guide and examples

 FAQ - Frequent questions

-What are the allowances in the event of a break?
+What compensation is due in the event of termination?

-How to avoid disputes when rupture?
+How to avoid disputes during a breakup?